 A MATTER OF CONVENIENCE

 - No longer will professionals have to spend two evenings per week in class for three to five years to earn an MBA.
 The Nicholls EMBA program allows participants to earn an MBA degree in approximately 18 months.
-Class 7 will begin in Fall 13.
+Class 8 is expected to begin in Fall 14.